ResponsibleStaking/Cardano-Heartbeat-Failover/client/README.md

 ```

 Make sure the scripts are owned by root and are not editable for anyone else.
-Note: This is required because the scripts will be used to change firewall rules which requires root access.
+Note: This is required because the scripts will be used to change restart the CNODE Service which requires root access.
 To avoid manipulation of the script (which is automatically triggered by a service) laterwards nobody else should be allowed to manipulate the script
 ```
 sudo chown root heartbeat-failover.sh sudo chown root heartbeat-failover-makeActive.sh